 In October of 2007, F3C held it’s first worship service in a living room.
 It was attended by about 30 people, a third of which were children under the age of 10.
 It was an independent church plant based upon faith and a calling by the Holy Spirit.
 The planting pastors were Ted Ng and Ed Ng.
 Ed began as an intern while in his final year at Regent College and eventually joined the church as a full time pastor in 2008.

 In July of 2008, F3C outgrew the living room and we found space at the Dunbar Community Centre.
 We are often asked if we would want to move into a church building.
-We are not opposed to the idea, but beyond the impracticality and complexity of property ownership we find much more value in being found in and among the people of our city, sharing space and being in relationship.
+We are not opposed to the idea but beyond the impracticality and complexity of property ownership we believe there is much more value in being found in and among the people of our city, sharing space and being in relationship.
 Every week we are reminded, “We don’t just go to church – We are the church.”

 One of the most significant lessons we learned early was about giving.
-In March of 2009, member of our church was living missionally and through her work knew a young woman with in need of a new electric wheelchair due to her physical challenges due to osteogenesis imperfecta or brittle bones syndrome.
-The member approached our leadership and we had a meaningful conversation over what it meant to be generous and to care for others.
-So although this young woman was not a part of our community and not a Christian, we made the decision to help provide the portion of remaining funds needed for her to buy the chair.
+In March of 2009, a member of our church was thinking missionally and through her work knew a young woman in need of a new electric wheelchair due to her physical challenge of having osteogenesis imperfecta or brittle bones syndrome.
+The member approached our leadership and we had a conversation over what it means to be generous and to care for others.
+Although this young woman was not a part of our community and not a Christian we made the decision to help provide the portion of remaining funds she needed to buy the chair.
 It was a wonderful day when she came to visit us in her new wheelchair!
 We were learning what it means to be a blessing to others outside our own church.

 The Lesson of the Open Door: Handling Conflict & Departures Well

-There were folks who have come to faith in our community who have broken marriages.
+There were folks who have came to faith in our community who have broken marriages.
 In some cases, divorced husbands and wives have both attended our small church at the same time.
 While we uphold the sanctity of marriage as a lifelong vow, we are willing to accept and walk with those who live with the struggle of marriages that have ended.
 For those who have difficult marriages, we advocate for counselling and reconciliation while standing up against situations of abuse.
-We learn to love those who do not love each other and walk alongside them without gossiping and in cases where there is no evidence of wrongdoing, we do not take sides.
-All the while we old out the invitation and hope of reconciliation and restoration.
+We learn to love those who do not love each other and walk alongside them without gossiping.
+In cases where there is no evidence of wrongdoing, we do not take sides.
+All the while we hold out the invitation and hope of reconciliation and restoration.
 We learn to walk with those who are conflicted and hurting.

 While Pastor Ted continued as lead pastor, Pastor Ed felt called to pursue further studies in psychology in 2011.
 He enrolled in a Doctor of Psychology program at Fuller Theological Seminary where he has since graduated and is now returned to Vancouver as a fully practicing and licensed psychologist serving as the clinical director of Soma Counselling and Family Resources.
 Diana Gee, who had been attending our church for several years while attending Regent College, joined our team as a pastoral apprentice in 2009 and stepped into the role of associate pastor in October of 2011.